chriscz/pysorter/README.md

 Python 2.6 or higher.
 Tested on 2.7

 ## Issues
-In earlier versions of pySorter, python's shutil.move(), failed to move certain files.
+In earlier versions of pySorter, python's shutil.move_dir(), failed to move_dir certain files.
 The cause of this issue is currently unknown.

 ## Quick Start
   * pip install pysorter